Engee documentation

 input_sampletime

-Returns the input port calculation step
+Returns the step of calculating the input port

 input_ports_num